ansible-network/backup_config/README.md

 backup_config
 =========

-Role to collect the current device configurations and store it on the Ansible controller with a user specific backup filename and path.
+Role to collects the current device configurations and store it on the Ansible controller with a user specific backup filename and path.
 It copies running-config from remote device via SSH so it works only with network_cli connections.
 More info about using network_cli connection to connect to network device can be